particle-iot/DeviceInfoLedger/README.md

 ## Version history

+### 0.0.3 (2025-03-10)

+- Added a `saveDeviceInfo(bool includeConnLog = true)` method that can be used force an upload at a time other than on cloud connection.
+You might do this from a Particle.function for example, to allow the logs be uploaded on demand.

 ### 0.0.2 (2025-01-06)

 - Fixed a bug where the log handler would not be initialized if the ledger was already cached locally when using a cloud configuration ledger.